Gilligan’s Island Transcript

 Well, there is more.
 You can all read it if you like.

-Mary Ann closes the diary and places it on the dining table.
+Mary Ann places the diary on the dining table.

 Gilligan emerges from the jungle and walks over to the other castaways.